Amen break: Royalties

 The copyright owner of "Amen, Brother", including the Amen break, was the Winstons bandleader, Richard Lewis Spencer.
 Neither he nor Coleman received royalties for the break.
 Spencer was not aware of its use until an executive contacted him asking for the master tape in 1996, when he was working for the Washington Metro.
 The journalist Simon Reynolds likened the situation to "the man who goes to the sperm bank and unknowingly sires hundreds of children".
-Spencer was unable to take legal action, as the statute of limitations for copyright infringement at the time was three years in the US, until 2023's Supreme Court Case Warner v.
-Nealy.
+Spencer was unable to take legal action, as the statute of limitations for copyright infringement at the time was three years.

 Spencer condemned the sampling as plagiarism and said he "felt ripped off and raped".
 He said in 2011: "[Coleman's] heart and soul went into that drum break.
 Now these guys copy and paste it and make millions."
 However, in 2015, he said: "It's not the worst thing that can happen to you.
 I'm a black man in America and the fact that someone wants to use something I created – that's flattering."

 Coleman died homeless and destitute in 2006.
 Spencer said it was unlikely he was aware of the impact he had made on music.
 In 2015, a GoFundMe campaign set up for Spencer by the British DJs Martyn Webster and Steve Theobald raised more than £18,000 ($26,000).
 Spencer died in 2020.
+In 2026, "Amen, Brother" was selected by the US Library of Congress for preservation in the National Recording Registry for its "cultural, historical or aesthetic importance in the nation's recorded sound heritage".